 To help you maintain your regimen as winter approaches, keep these 8 skin/hair care tips top of mind:

-Tip 2: Showers in fresh water are important.
-Spend several minutes in the shower before you ever jump in the pool to ensure that your skin and hair is thoroughly washed with fresh water and no chlorine binds to your skin’s surface.
+- Showers are important.
+Spend several minutes in the shower before you ever jump in the pool to ensure that your skin and hair are thoroughly washed with fresh water and no chlorine binds to your skin’s surface.
 If you’re at a daylong event, shower between events so that chlorine doesn’t dry on your skin or hair.

-Tip 3: Rub olive, coconut or baby oil through your hair with your hands and apply waterproof sunscreen designed to protect against chlorine sensitivities to your skin.
+- Rub olive, coconut or baby oil through your hair with your hands.

-Tip 3: Cleanse your skin and your hair thoroughly after your pool time.
-Use moisturizer and conditioner after cleansing to re-hydrate.
+- Cleanse your skin and your hair thoroughly after your pool time.
+Use moisturizer and conditioner after cleansing to rehydrate.

-Tip 4: Wash swim suits thoroughly as soon as possible after swimming.
+- Wash swimsuits thoroughly as soon as possible after swimming.
 Not only will they last longer but suits that have dried chlorine in them can irritate your skin.

-Tip 7: Apply moisturizers that re-hydrate the skin, keep it soft and in good condition. (i.e. Aqueous Cream such as Aquaphor or Eucerin, E45 dermatological cream, or Dermol which is sometimes prescribed for skin irritations) If you have lanolin allergies it is – of course – best to avid lanolin-based creams.
+- Apply moisturizers that rehydrate the skin, keeping it soft and in good condition. (i.e. Aqueous Cream such as Aquaphor or Eucerin, E45 dermatological cream, or Dermol which is sometimes prescribed for skin irritations)

-Tip 8: Treat very dry eczema patches with 0.5% hydrocortisone available without prescription.
-This should clear up the patch without risk of atrophy.
+- Treat very dry eczema patches with 0.5% hydrocortisone available without prescription.
+This should clear up the patch without the risk of atrophy.